MGDSStudio/Processing_multiplatform_project_template/README.md

 WORK WITH LIBRARIES:

 1) If you need to add a library that will be used in the modules - add it simple in the globalLibs folder (for example Box2d for processing).
+If the library has a maven repo - add the implementation command in the dependencies inside the desktop/build.gradle file and in the file app/build.gradle.
 2) If you need to add a library that will be used only in the desktop version - add it simple in desktop/libs folder.
+If the library has a maven repo - add the implementation command in the dependencies inside the desktop/build.gradle file.
 3) If you need to add a library that will be used only in the android version - add it simple in app/libs folder (for example Ketai library).
+If the library has a maven repo - add the implementation command in the dependencies inside the app/build.gradle file.

 WORK WITH ASSETS/DATA: